-See classic automobiles that could have traveled the Mother Road, enjoy a complimentary cup of coffee, and then see the Route 66 exhibition in a whole new light.
+Outside of the museum, see classic automobiles that could have traveled the Mother Road and enjoy a complimentary cup of coffee.
 More

 If you're into the development of the West, the gold rush, the history of L.A … this place is pretty cool.– Michael G., Yelp